1. Home

 Share this post.
 Share the Journey!

-Last Updated on November 11, 2021 by Rachel Granholm
+Last Updated on November 26, 2024 by Rachel Granholm

 Picture rows of rainbow colors, glass in all shapes and sizes, sparkling in the sunlight of a shop window.
 I’m excited to share knowledge with you about the different types of antique and vintage glass!

-The beautiful colors beckon you in, urging you to take the time to admire the timeless hues of antique and vintage colored glass.
-Using different types of colored glass in your space is a creative way to add color to places in your home.
 The beauty of colored glass is that there are so many colors and styles to choose from so you will be able to find a color that speaks to you.
 It allows you to incorporate it into your home while complementing what you already own.
 Find encouragement here on various types of antique and vintage glass!

 A multitude of brands and types of antique and vintage glass are present in any antique store you go to.
+Here is a quick overview of some of the colored glassware that you may come across.

 • Fenton Glassware (Milk Glass)

 Fenton Glassware Company, started in 1907, has created over 150 patterns since its existence.
 Some of the notable glassware includes carnival and milk glass.
 The ‘hobnail’ style, which has a raised bumpy surface all the way around, almost like polka dots, is a famous Fenton design.
-Fenton is popular with collectors due to the range of styles and the prices are relatively low, typically under $100.
-Read more about milk glass!

 • Art Glass